 “We realized the importance of partnering with organizations that are deeply rooted in these communities and offer a wealth of expertise in this field,” he said.
 “We’ve invested the time and the resources into these relationships.
 The strength of this whole project comes from the partners.”

 A final evaluation will be presented to the federal government in December, but we already know SIF 2011 helped more than half of the children who participated: 58 percent of them made significant progress on kindergarten readiness indicators, and between 50 and 60 percent of them saw gains in the categories of communication, social-emotional, language and health.
+All evaluation findings are preliminary and pending review by the Corporation for National and Community Service.

 For the next round of SIF, United Way will once again partner with ACCESS and Leaps & Bounds Family Services and will add CARE of Southeastern Michigan and Oakland Family Services to the fold.
 Those four organizations will launch a pilot phase of programming this fall before launching fully in April 2018.